 A Healthier Banana Bread With A Beautiful Texture And Flavour Combination

 I call this my Fool-Proof Banana Bread.
 If you look at my recipe notes, you will see that you can substitute a whole range of ingredients depending on what you have at hand.
-If you use baking soda, the exact quantities and temperatures given in the recipe; you are guaranteed to have perfect banana bread every single time.
+If you use baking soda and the exact quantities and temperatures given in the recipe; you are guaranteed to have perfect banana bread every single time.

 I always end up using walnuts in my banana bread but ever since Esther (my lovely friend who lives down my street) started dropping off the occasional warm banana bread, freshly baked and studded with pecans at my doorstep, I decided to give pecans a go in my bread too.
 The Pecan and maple syrup combination has been a favourite of mine for decades and something I incorporate quite a lot in my granola, muffin and breakfast recipes.
 And it worked like a dream in a banana bread recipe.
 For this recipe, I use spelt flour, organic maple syrup, rice bran oil and beautiful local pecans grown on Hickson Farms by Annabelle Hickson and her husband.